sbshub/jChatSystem/README.md

 2. Adding new directories or files to be monitored by git: `git add <path>`
 3. Update commit with relevant changes `git stage .` (Updates commit with all changes)
 4. Commit your changes: `git commit -m "Your message"`
-5. Push your commit: `git push -u origin alpha`
+5. Push your commit: `git push -u origin bravo`
 6. Enter your credentials when prompted.

 #### Users without access to this repository